marekj/marekj.github.io/_posts/2015-01-19-learn-rubiks-cube-huristic-moves.md

 This part is pure struggle.
 The official guide simply states: "You should be able to do this by yourself without needing algorithms" but that gets people stuck.
 If you can struggle and accomplish this you will learn a great deal about how the cube moves work in 3D.

+Hints:
-Hints: You need to find 4 edge pieces White and other 4 colors (There is No White/Yellow edge piece of course).
-When you find the piece anywhere you should have 2 to 3 moves to move it to its proper location.
-Think in 3D.
+- You need to find 4 edge pieces White and other 4 colors (There is No White/Yellow edge piece of course).
+- When you find the piece anywhere you should have 2 to 3 moves to move it to its proper location.
+- Think in 3D.
 Experiment.
 Struggle.
+- Think "if the piece needs to move from here to there then where does it need to be first"

 ### Stage 2: Solve the White Corners